MaReTEgyptologists/gly2mdc/README.md

 - Handle text that has been marked as red
 - Handle the white spaces in hieroglyphic text that is mdc are produced with full stops
 - Handle shading of text

+Gly2Mdc v.
+2.0
-- Add option: output text as Unicode charaters
+- Output text as Unicode charaters
-- Output the text in TEI file format
+- Output the text in JSON file format